 Dan Baril, recycling program manager at the University of Colorado at Boulder, explained the problem with brightly colored paper well when he made the analogy of the red-sock-in-the-white-load.
 That paints a pretty good picture of what happens when brightly colored paper manages to spoil a batch of good paper recycling.

 If the thought of not recycling your colorful paper items crushes you, there may still be a way…

-If you tear the colored paper in question and you see white in the center it is recyclable.
+If you tear the colored paper in question and you see white in the center, it is most often recyclable curbside.
 If the color dye goes all the way through then you’re unfortunately out of luck.